The wrong decision can be costly.

 When considering an IRA, many individuals have been attracted to the benefits of a self-directed IRA.
 This type of IRA gives you the power and flexibility to shift your investments as your goals and economic conditions change.
 Investments in an IRA can include stocks, bonds, money- market funds, government securities, unit investment trusts and mutual funds.

-To establish a direct rollover IRA, ask your former employer’s plan administrator in writing to transfer the funds to the trustee of the new qualified plan or IRA.
+To establish a direct rollover IRA, ask your former employer’s plan administrator (in writing) to transfer the funds to the trustee of the new qualified plan or IRA.
 The plan administrator must provide you with the opportunity to make a direct rollover.

-Transfer funds to your new employer’s plan
+Transfer funds to your new employer’s plan.

 If your new employer’s plan accepts rollovers from another employer’s plan, you can transfer the funds directly to its 401(k) plan or other type of qualified employer plan, avoiding current income taxes and the 20% withholding tax.

-Establish a conduit IRA
+Establish a conduit IRA.

 If there’s a waiting period for participating in your new employer’s plan and you do not want to leave funds with your former employer, ask your former employer to transfer your retirement account to a conduit IRA.
 A conduit IRA is designed specifically for temporary rollovers, to keep them separate from any other IRA funds you possess.
-If you commingle your qualified plan distribution with regular IRA assets or contributions, you cannot roll any part of it into another employer’s plan at a later date.

-Keep funds in your old employer’s plan
+Keep funds in your old employer’s plan.

 For account values of $5,000 or more, you may want to keep funds in your employer’s plan until you reach the plan’s retirement age or age 62, whichever is later, if that is an option.
 Because of the nature of the plan, your funds will continue to accumulate tax-deferred and can later be moved to a new employer’s qualified plan or an IRA without penalty.
 If you are over the plan’s retirement age or age 62, your company may insist that you take a payout in order to decrease the plan’s administrative costs.
 If this happens, you still have the option to make a direct rollover to an IRA.

 This option may be suitable if you need funds to supplement your retirement income.
-The 20% withholding rules do not apply if your distribution is part of a series of substantially equal periodic payments that are made at least once a year and will last for:
+The 20% mandatory tax withholding rules do not apply if your distribution is part of a series of substantially equal periodic payments that are made at least once a year and will last for: